Applicant Tracking SystemsJobscan's Guide to Applicant Tracking Systems and How to Optimize Your Resume for Them

 Creating a “Skills” section on your resume is a great way to include relevant keywords in a natural way.
 Keywords that hiring managers and recruiters will search for are generally skills, location and work experience.
 When including skills, think hard skills vs. soft skills.
 Hard skills are concrete, such as “Spanish fluency”, “financial analysis”, and “Python”.
 Soft skills are important to the employer too, but they are better proved in person than on your resume.
 Soft skills include, “hard working”, “team player”, and “positive attitude”.

 Customizing the keywords in your resume based on the job posting is very important.
 Read the job posting carefully and notice which keywords are relevant to the position and how often they repeat.
 If you have skills or experience that match those keywords, include them in your resume.
+If you need a curated list of keywords to include per application, run your resume through Jobscan’s resume optimization tool to receive a match report with important terms to include in order to boost your likelihood of getting past ATS filters.

 The challenge with customizing your resume is determining which information is necessary, and which information can be omitted.
 The best way to customize your resume is to use a tool that scans your resume and the job posting and recommends to you the keywords you need to get through ATS.
 Jobscan is one such tool that you can use for free and see real resume optimization results.
 Below you can test a sample resume and job description or input your own.